ndd21/PHYS281/docs/demo-compound-data-types.md

 ## Tuples

-Tuples are very similar to lists, but they are @(immutable).
+Tuples are very similar to lists, but they are [immutable](glossary.md#immutable).
 This means that you cannot change any of the values they contain once they have been created.
 Tuples are defined using regular brackets `()` or with the `tuple` class name.